There’s nothing better than an old pot belly stove to give the look and feel of times past.

 This is an old Florin 312 cast iron potbelly stove.

 It was originally made by the Florin Foundry Company of Lancaster County in Pennsylvania but has been lovingly restored back to its former glory.
+See the before and after pictures on the source link.
+It would be hard to use it again because it looks so good!

 This pot belly was made by the Pittston Stove Company in Pittston, Pennsylvania.